 In this paper, the two methods are combined.
 Firstly, the algorithm of information entropy and information gain in ID3 algorithm is used to obtain the disorder degree of decision attribute and the influence degree of each attribute on decision attribute.
 This method can combine the advantages of the two methods to make the weight determination more reasonable and comprehensive.

 We divide the athlete state X into three parts.
 Taking the United States as an example, the state is set as follows.
 The total number of Olympic events E is divided into three levels: more, medium and less.
 The number of gold MEDALS won by the United States is divided into three levels: more, medium and less.
-The proportion of each level is calculated and the information gain of E and X is calculated by ID3 algorithm.MGMG
+The proportion of each level is calculated and the information gain of E and X is calculated by ID3 algorithm.